benckx/useful-video-scripts/README.md

 ## Add to PATH

-It's possible to use the scripts from the terminal by adding the following line at the end of `.bashrc` or `.zshrc`  (change the location to match the location where you downloaded this repository):
+You can use the scripts from the terminal by adding the following line at the end of `.bashrc` or `.zshrc`  (change the location to match the location where you downloaded this repository):